 Starts a shell specified by the SHELL environment variable or the target user's default shell.
-If a command is given, it is passed to the shell (with the -c option), else the shell is run in interactive mode.
+If a command is specified, it is passed to the shell (with the -c option).
+Otherwise the shell runs in interactive mode.

 '''

-tux:~ > sudo -i
+tux:~ > sudo -s

-'''

-'''

 root's password:

 root:/home/tux # exit

 tux:~ >

 '''